slick/slick/src/sphinx/sql-to-slick.rst

 Slick
 ^^^^^^
 Aggregations are collection methods in Scala.
-In SQL they are called on a column, but in Slick they are called on collection-like value e.g. a complete query, which people coming from SQL easily trip over.
+In SQL they are called on a column, but in Slick they are called on a collection-like value e.g. a complete query, which people coming from SQL easily trip over.
 They return a scalar value, which can be run individually.
 Aggregation methods such as ``max`` that can return ``NULL`` return Options in Slick.

 .. includecode:: code/SqlToSlick.scala#slickQueryAggregate